insight-platform/Savant/README.md

 # Savant: Supercharged Video Analytics Framework With Batteries Included

+:star: Star us on GitHub — it motivates us a lot and helps the project become more visible to developers.

 Savant is an open-source, high-level framework for building real-time, streaming, highly efficient multimedia AI applications on the Nvidia stack.
 It makes it possible to develop dynamic, fault-tolerant inference pipelines that utilize the best Nvidia approaches for data center and edge accelerators very quickly.

+Let's discuss anything.
+[Reach](https://discord.gg/JH2RddHM) us on Discord.

 ## Quick Links